gasparka/thesis/docs/pyha.rst

 .. todo:: more general info about the state!

+In this work, Pyha has been designed to follow the object-oriented design paradigm, while many of the other HLS languages work on 'function' based designs.
+Advantage of the object-oriented way is that the class functions can represent the combinatory logic while class variables represent state..ie registers.
+This is also more similiar to regular software programming.

+Pyha proposes to use classes as a way of describing hardware.
+More specifically all the class variables are to be interpreted as hardware registers, this fits well as they are long term state elements.

 So far, all the designs presented have been stateless (without memory).
 Often algorithms need to store some value for later use, this indicates that the design must contain memory elements.

 This chapter gives an overview of memory based designs in Pyha.

+The class structure in Pyha has been designed so that the ``__init__`` function shall define all the memory elements in the design, it may contain any Python code to evaluate reset values for registers; itself it is not converted to VHDL, only the created variables are interpreted as memory.

 How is this done in Pyha?